-Authored by Anna Kooi and Mary Miske
+Authored by Mary Miske

 To aid depository and lending institutions in understanding the implementation of certain affects from tax reform, regulatory bodies have begun to release guidance and clarifications.
 The Financial Accounting Standards Board (FASB) released a proposed Accounting Standards Update (ASU) related to reclassification of other comprehensive income (OCI) and the Securities and Exchange Commission (SEC) released Staff Accounting Bulletin (SAB) 118 related to accounting and disclosures.

 FASB Exposure Draft: Regarding stranded tax effects within other comprehensive income (OCI)

 On Jan.
 18, 2018, the FASB released an exposure draft, Proposed Accounting Standards Update, Income Statement—Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, related to the reclassification of certain tax effects from accumulated other comprehensive income (AOCI).
 The exposure draft, in response to unsolicited comment letters from the banking industry, provides guidance on a financial reporting issue arising from the adoption of tax reform.
 The FASB issued the proposed ASU to solicit public comment on changes to Topic 220 of the FASB Accounting Standards Codification.